pdelboca/blog/content/projects.md

 ## Reservas BCRA

-Static Dashboard built with flexdashboard to visualize the Central Bank of Argentina reserves over time.
+Static Dashboard built with flexdashboard to visualize Argentina's Central Bank reserves over time.
 Used dygraphs library to plot the timeline and rvest package to scrape the values from the Web.
 [Link](https://pdelboca.github.io/reservas-bcra/)

 ## Shiny-Golf